BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/realpython/realpython系列文章/multi_thread_or_process/python-gil.md

     >
     > ***This increase is the result of acquire and release overheads added by the lock***.
 - > **Why Hasn’t the GIL Been Removed Yet?**
+  * > The GIL can obviously be removed and this has been done multiple times in the past by the developers and researchers but all those attempts broke the existing C extensions which depend heavily on the solution that the GIL provides.
+  * > Of course, there are other solutions to the problem that the GIL solves but some of them ***decrease the performance of <ins>single-threaded</ins> and <ins>multi-threaded I/O-bound</ins> programs*** and some of them are just too difficult.
+After all, you wouldn’t want your existing Python programs to run slower after a new version comes out, right?
+  * > The creator and `BDFL` of Python, Guido van Rossum, gave an answer to the community in September 2007 in his article [“It isn’t Easy to remove the GIL”](https://www.artima.com/weblogs/viewpost.jsp?thread=214235): `“I’d welcome a set of patches into Py3k only if the performance for a single-threaded program (and for a multi-threaded but I/O-bound program) does not decrease”`
+  * > And this condition hasn’t been fulfilled by any of the attempts made since.
+- > **Why Wasn’t It Removed in Python 3?**
+  * > Removing the GIL would have made Python 3 slower in comparison to Python 2 ***in single-threaded performance*** and you can imagine what that would have resulted in.
+You can’t argue with the single-threaded performance benefits of the GIL.
+So the result is that Python 3 still has the GIL.
+  * > But Python 3 did bring a major improvement to the existing GIL—
+  * > We discussed the impact of GIL on “only CPU-bound” and “only I/O-bound” multi-threaded programs but ***what about the programs where some threads are I/O-bound and some are CPU-bound***?
+    >
+    > In such programs, Python’s GIL ***was known to starve the I/O-bound threads by not giving them a chance to acquire the GIL from CPU-bound threads***.
+    >
+    > This was because of a mechanism built into Python that forced threads to release the GIL **after a fixed interval** of continuous use and if nobody else acquired the GIL, the same thread could continue its use.
+    ```py
+    >>> import sys
+    >>> # The interval is set to 100 instructions:
+    >>> sys.getcheckinterval()
+    100
+    ```
+  * > The problem in this mechanism was that ***most of the time the CPU-bound thread would reacquire the GIL itself before other threads could acquire it***.
+This was researched by David Beazley and visualizations can be found [here](http://www.dabeaz.com/blog/2010/01/python-gil-visualized.html).
+    >
+    > This problem was fixed in Python 3.2 in 2009 by Antoine Pitrou who [added a mechanism](https://mail.python.org/pipermail/python-dev/2009-October/093321.html) of looking at the number of GIL acquisition requests by other threads that got dropped and not allowing the current thread to reacquire GIL before other threads got a chance to run.
+- > **How to Deal With Python’s GIL**
+  * > If the GIL is causing you problems, here a few approaches you can try:
+  * > **Multi-processing vs multi-threading**: The most popular way is to use a multi-processing approach ***where you use multiple processes instead of threads***. ***<ins>Each Python process gets its own Python interpreter and memory space so the GIL won’t be a problem</ins>***.
+Python has a [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) module which lets us create processes easily like this:
+    ```py
+    from multiprocessing import Pool
+    import time

+    COUNT = 50000000
+    def countdown(n):
+        while n>0:
+            n -= 1

+    if __name__ == '__main__':
+        pool = Pool(processes=2)
+        start = time.time()
+        r1 = pool.apply_async(countdown, [COUNT//2])
+        r2 = pool.apply_async(countdown, [COUNT//2])
+        pool.close()
+        pool.join()
+        end = time.time()
+        print('Time taken in seconds -', end - start)
+    ```
+    > Running this on my system gave this output:
+    ```sh
+    $ python multiprocess.py
+    Time taken in seconds - 4.060242414474487
+    ```
+    > A decent performance increase compared to the multi-threaded version, right?
+    >
+    > The time ***didn’t drop to half of what we saw above because process management has its own overheads***. ***Multiple processes are heavier than multiple threads***, so, keep in mind that this could become a scaling bottleneck.
+  * > **Alternative Python interpreters**: Python has multiple interpreter implementations.
+CPython, Jython, IronPython and [PyPy](https://realpython.com/pypy-faster-python/), written in C, Java, C# and Python respectively, are the most popular ones. ***GIL exists only in the original Python implementation that is CPython***.
+If your program, with its libraries, is available for one of the other implementations then you can try them out as well.
+  * > **Just wait it out**: While many Python users take advantage of the single-threaded performance benefits of GIL.
+The multi-threading programmers don’t have to fret as some of the brightest minds in the Python community are working to remove the GIL from CPython.
+One such attempt is known as the Gilectomy.
+    >
+    > The Python GIL is often regarded as a mysterious and difficult topic.
+But keep in mind that as a Pythonista ***you’re usually only affected by it if you are <ins>writing C extensions</ins> or if you’re using <ins>CPU-bound multi-threading</ins> in your programs***.
+    >
+    > In that case, this article should give you everything you need to understand what the GIL is and how to deal with it in your own projects.
+And if you want to understand the low-level inner workings of GIL, I’d recommend you watch the [Understanding the Python GIL](https://www.youtube.com/watch?v=Obt-vMVdM8s) talk by David Beazley.